Ben10164/CPSC-351/Unit_1.md

 * ShortLex (string order): length within a lexicographic order
   * E_{1} = {0,1}
   * Shortlex: {0, 1, 00, 01, 10, 11, 000, ...}
 * Prefix: x is a string.
-It is a prefix if z (a string) exists such that xz = y where x, y, z are strings.
+It is a prefix if z (a string) exists such that xz = y where x, y, z are strings
   * y = 0101
   * x = 0
   * z = 101